 4. PoyPet No Pull Dog Harness

-This harness uses soft, breathable mesh padding and features dual elastic belly straps for added comfort.
-The two leash attachment points let you choose between front or back control, making it versatile for training or relaxed walks.
-Reflective stitching and a padded handle add safety and control, while the adjustable straps help achieve a snug fit for most dogs.
+This harness uses soft, breathable mesh padding that feels gentle against your dog's fur and skin.
+It's practical for daily walks, offering dual elastic belly straps for flexibility and comfort.
+The two leash attachment points let you choose between front or back control, while reflective stitching and a padded handle add safety and convenience for outings in any light.

 What We Like: